 - 1 tbsp chopped Zha Cai (Sichuan pickled vegetables), optional

-- Chilli paste or any seasoning of your choice
+- chilli paste or any other seasonings of your choice

 - Pour the chicken stock into a large pot and bring to a boil.